Last updated on May 31st, 2023 at 03:25 pm.

 You will also need to complete a new form if one of these applies:

-- Your assets have increased by €20,000 or more of total assets in any of the groups previously declared.
+- Your assets have increased or decreased by €20,000 or more of total assets in any of the groups previously declared.

 - You declared last year, but this year your assets have reached more than €50,000 in a previously undeclared category.